Graduate Studies

 In the past, students have worked on projects such as:

-Students also benefit from other research opportunities with the the Humanities Research Unit led by Len Findlay and the Digital Research Centre, which supports a number of digital projects including the Modelling and Prototyping Team led by Jon Bath of the Implementing New Knowledge Environments project.
+Students also benefit from other research opportunities, such as those connected to the Digital Research Centre, which supports a number of digital projects including the Modelling and Prototyping Team led by Jon Bath of the Implementing New Knowledge Environments project.

 Funding

-For more information about funding see Graduate Funding in the Department of English and the College of Graduate and Postdoctoral Studies financial aid information.
-Students are encouraged to seek other scholarships, bursaries, and prizes offered by the University of Saskatchewan via the Graduate Awards database.
+For more information about funding see Graduate Funding in the Department of English and the College of Graduate and Postdoctoral Studies Graduate Student Funding page.
+Students entering and currently enrolled in graduate programs are strongly encouraged to seek other scholarships, bursaries, and prizes offered by the University of Saskatchewan via the Graduate Awards database.

 Tuition